naew6552/FinalProject/README.md

 ### Project Summary
 This is a program to search & sign up for classes.
-The classes are organized into a Binary Search Tree, while the your class schedule is organized in a vector.
-The user will be able to search for a course by name, and be able to view the teacher, department, time, and enrollment availability of that class.
-The user will be able to add a class into their class schedule, and remove the class from their schedule, while responsively updating class enrollment.
+The classes are organized into a Binary Search Tree, while your class schedule is organized in a vector.
+You may search for a course by name, and view the teacher, department, time, and enrollment availability of that class.
+You may add a class into your class schedule, and remove the class from your schedule (when adding a dropping, the class enrollment total is updated).
 A class cannot be added if the class has reached capacity, or already been added to your schedule.

 ### How To Run
 1. Open your terminal on your virtual machine desktop (all steps will be done through virtual machine because your vm has codeblocks on it).